-3.5.3 Housing
+Housing 3.5.3

 The Provincial Policy Statement speaks to providing an appropriate range and mix of housing types and densities required to me the projected needs of current and future residents within the regional market (PPS, 1.4.1).
-The proposed residential development will contribute to diversifying the housing stock of the East Riverside area, which primarily consists of single-detached and townhome dwellings at present.
-It is understood that other properties in the surrounding area are also seeking approvals to support increased residential intensification and High Profile residential development.
-As an additional form of housing in this area of Windsor, the proposed development will promote a healthy quality of life and a sense of community for residents, which may suit and adapt to their changing needs (OP, 4.2.3.4 and 4.2.4.3).
+The proposed residential development will contribute to diversifying the housing stock of the East Riverside area which primarily consists of single-detached and townhome dwellings, with only a small number of high profile residential developments in the area.
+The proposed development will promote a healthy quality of life and a sense of community as an additional form of housing will become available to residents in the area which may suit and adapt to their changing needs (OP, 4.2.3.4 and 4.2.4.3).
 Encouraging a range and mix of housing types will provide residents with an opportunity to live in their neighbourhoods as they pass through the various stages of their lives (OP, 3.2.1.2).